LiorSinai/liorsinai.github.io/_posts/2023-09-30-polygon-clipping.md

 Note how we didn't have to update the old links.
 The underlying pointers still point to the same data, which is why we went to all this effort.

-Lastly can collect the lists to recreate the arrays as before:
+Lastly we can collect the lists to recreate the arrays as before:
 {% highlight julia %}
 collect(list1) # ['a','x','b','c']
 collect(list2) # ['d','x','e','b','f']